Can Russia send weapons to North Korea amid sanctions? – DW – 06/26/2024

 "Russia and North Korea are now basically ignoring the sanctions," Zinberg told DW.
 "They will not say that openly and they will continue to deny they are providing weapons or fuel to each other, but they are still making it clear that they do not care what the international community thinks."

 The transfer of weapons that Kim previously could only have dreamed of is likely to upset the delicate military balance in Northeast Asia, said Lange.
-"Russia is making North Korea more dangerous and trades dangerous technologies to a bad actor."
+"Russia is making North Korea more dangerous and trades dangerous technologies to a bad actor," he said.

-Zinberg echoes this view, "This will change the balance of power considerably."
+Zinberg echoed this view, saying it "will change the balance of power considerably."

 "This military alliance brings together Russian military power with Kim's ambitions in the region, so it is inevitable that the security picture will have to change," he said.
 "South Korea, Japan and the US will have to take countermeasures to a new alignment that is potentially very powerful."